snac-cooperative/technical-docs/Specifications/Server API.md

 ### Request API Definitions

 * `command` : the command to issue to the server.
 The following commands are allowed:
+    * `edit` - Edit a constellation.
+Read the constellation `"id"` from the given constellation object and return all pieces of the constellation object to the client for editing.
+Sets the state of the server to note that this user is editing this constellation.
+    * `insert` - Insert the given constellation in the database.
+Returns the full constellation out of SNAC with ID and version numbers within the Constellation structure.
-    * `edit` - edit the given constellation
+    * `update` - Update a constellation.
+Read the constellation `"id"` from the given constellation object and make the requested changes to the constellation.
-    * `search` - return a list of constellations matching the given constellation
+    * `search` - Return a list of constellations matching the given constellation.
+Read all the data available in the given constellation object and return a list of constellations that match (or are similar)
     * `login` - log in with the given credentials
     * `user_info` - get the user information for the given user
 * `user` : the current user's information